 - Apply for funding for your water system

 - Identify influences on your water supply like local water use

 ... and MORE!
 But in all cases, you need the data!

 Want to get involved?
 Participation is FREE!

 - Data sharing is available to well owners, water systems, and small monitoring networks that are willing and able to collect accurate water levels and would like to provide those measurements to the Network.
-Please view the tutorials on our help page.

 - Well sharing is available to wells in high priority areas.
 The NMBGMR can equip suitable wells with continuous monitoring devices or measure groundwater levels manually on an annual basis.

 - Download a PDF of our program flyer.